 Marketing: Build brand awareness by surpassing 10,000 social media followers by March 30th.
 Associated KPI: social media followers.

 Manufacturing: Reduce material waste 50% by identifying and correcting 25 process inefficiencies.
 Associated KPI: weekly material waste.

-Each of these teams then assigns tasks down to their teams that supports these goals.
+Each of these teams then assigns tasks down to their teams that support these goals.
 The sales goal involves creating tasks for HR, legal, and the website team to assist in the hiring process.
 The marketing goal includes content creation and design work to elevate brand authority.
-Manufacturing’s goal requires identifying inefficiences with their team and creating new processes to correct these issues
+Manufacturing’s goal requires identifying inefficiencies with their team and creating new processes to correct these issues

 Personal Example: Becoming a Runner

 To see how this planning can apply to your personal life, let’s look at a fitness example.
 My friend Sarah has a personal fitness goal for 2020 to get back into running form.
 She’s set a personal target of running this year’s New York City Marathon in under 4 hours while raising money for Alzheimer’s research in her Grandmother’s honor.